November 20, 2025

 The exam is highly challenging and requires a solid understanding of the CAT exam syllabus, as well as the ability to solve complex problems.

-The CAT exam pattern 2025 consists of 68 questions that must be completed within 2 hours.
-Each question carries negative markings, creating a high-stress level for test takers to choose the right option.
+The CAT paper 2026 consists of 68 questions that must be completed within 2 hours and 40 minutes.
+Each question carries negative marking, creating high stress for test takers when choosing the right option.

-Therefore, aspirants need to practice mock tests before the main exam to understand how to manage their time and speed during the exam.
-Here are some key points regarding the CAT marking scheme for 2025:
+Therefore, aspirants should practice mock tests before the main exam to understand how to manage their time and pace during the exam.
+Here are some key points regarding the CAT marking scheme for 2026:

-Practicing the CAT exam model paper or previous years' papers will be a plus for candidates who want to score in the top percentile in 2025.
+Practising the CAT paper 2026 or previous years' papers will be a plus for candidates who want to score in the top percentile in 2026.

 CAT Sections |